MokeyII/PoE-Mokeys-Custom-Filter/README.md

 Custom sounds are needed for filter to work.
 ATTN: Curse words are used in some of the drops sounds.

-If you would like to contact me for changes, you can reach me @ Discord: Mokey#8214
+If you would like to contact me for changes/Issues/Suggestions, you can reach me @ Discord: Mokey#8214

 Explaination: